-There is no legal definition of what the public interest is, but the following have been identified as some of the relevant considerations.
+There is no legal definition of what the public interest is, but the following have been identified as some of the relevant considerations:

-- There is a distinction between the public interest and what merely interests the public. - Does it further the understanding of and participation in the public debate of issues of the day? - Does it promote accountability and transparency by public authorities for decisions taken by them or in the spending of public money? - Does it allow individuals and companies to understand decisions made by public authorities affecting their lives? - Does it bring to light information affecting public health and public safety?
+- There is a distinction between the public interest and what merely interests the public. - Does itWould disclosure further the understanding of and participation in the public debate of issues of the day? - Would disclosure Does it promote accountability and transparency by public authorities for decisions taken by them or in the spending of public money? - Would disclosure Does it allow individuals and companies to understand decisions made by public authorities affecting their lives? - Would disclosure Does it bring to light information affecting public health and public safety? - Would disclosure irreparably damage the council or a third parties interest?

-11. EXCLUSION OF ACCESS BY THE PUBLIC TO REPORTS
+11. EXCLUSION OF ACCESS BY THE PUBLIC'S ACCESSTO REPORTS

-- 11.1 The Council may exclude access by the public to reports which in its opinion relate to items during which, in accordance with Rule 10, the meeting is likely not to be open to the public.
+- 11.1 The Council may exclude the public's access by the public to reports which, in its opinion, relate to items during which, in accordance with Rule 10, the meeting is likely not to be open to the public.
 Such reports will be marked "Not for publication" together with the category of information likely to be disclosed. - 11.2 The relevant body is requested in the agenda to confirm the action set out in 11.1 by passing a resolution to exclude the press and public from the meeting.
 Arrangements will be made to recall the press and public immediately should the motion not be passed. - 11.3 If the matter is considered in public, any related report will also become available to the public.

-12. Joint Committees
+12. JOINT COMMITTEES

-If the joint committee contains members who are not on the Executive of any participating authorities then the access to information rules in Part VA of the Local Government Act 1972, as applicable to meetings of the Full Council and its committees will apply.
+If the Joint Committee contains members who are not on the Executive of any participating authorities then the access to information rules in Part VA of the Local Government Act 1972, as applicable to meetings of the Full Council and its committees will apply.

-13 MEMBERS' RIGHTS TO INFORMATION
+13. MEMBERS' RIGHTS TO INFORMATION RELATING TO COMMITTEES AND COUNCIL MEETINGS